aldrinbrillante/GD-Space-Wars-Pygame/README.md

 Pseudocode/Self Notes:
-- all variables will be in ALL_CAPITAL_LETTERS
+- all constants/variables will be in ALL_CAPITAL_LETTERS